-Access throughout the property was restricted due to floor coverings, furnishings and belongings in part.
+Access throughout the property was restricted due to floor coverings, furnishings and belongings.
 Stored items (particularly in cupboards) have not been moved.
-No access was gained to any sub floor areas.
 There are no fixed crawl boards to the roof void areas.
-Roof space inspection was heavily limited to the rear two trap hatches with no access made to the trap hatch over the main staircase.
+Roof space inspection was limited to head and shoulders.